Fandango

-Fandango is a lively partner dance originating in Portugal and Spain, usually in triple meter, traditionally accompanied by guitars, castanets, tambourine or hand-clapping.
+Fandango is a lively partner dance originating in Spain, usually in triple meter, traditionally accompanied by guitars, castanets, tambourine or hand-clapping.
 Fandango can both be sung and danced.
 Sung fandango is usually bipartite: it has an instrumental introduction followed by "variaciones".
 Sung fandango usually follows the structure of "cante" that consist of four or five octosyllabic verses (coplas) or musical phrases (tercios).
 Occasionally, the first copla is repeated.

 The meter of fandango is similar to that of the bolero and seguidilla.
 It was originally notated in 6/8 time, of slow tempo, mostly in the minor, with a trio in the major; sometimes, however, the whole was in a major key.
 Later it took the 3-4 tempo, and the characteristic Spanish rhythm.

 Origins

 The earliest fandango melody is found in the anonymous "Libro de diferentes cifras de guitarra" from 1705, and the earliest description of the dance itself is found in a 1712 letter by Martín Martí, a Spanish priest.
 The fandango's first sighting in a theatrical work was in Francisco de Leefadeal's entremés "El novio de la aldeana" staged in Seville, ca. 1720.
 By the late 18th century it had become fashionable among the aristocracy and was often included in tonadillas, zarzuelas, ballets and operas, not only in Spain, but also elsewhere in Europe.

 Widely varying claims have been made about the origin of fandango: its relation to the jabera, the soleá, and the petenera; to the Andalusian malagueña, granadina, murciana and rondeña; to the canario and gitano; to the jota aragonesa.